wikimedia/wikipedia-ios/README.md

 - Add two or more of the [team members](#development-team) as reviewers for your patch

 ## Development Dependencies
-While typical application development is optimized to have as few dependencies as possible (i.e. cloning, building, and running should "Just Work"), certain development and maintenance tasks will require the installation of specific tools.
+We're doing what we can to optimize the build system to have as few dependencies as possible (i.e. cloning, building, and running should "Just Work"), but certain development and maintenance tasks will require the installation of specific tools.
 Many of these tools are installable using [Homebrew](http://brew.sh), which is our recommended package manager.

 > **Homebrew and many other tools require the Xcode command line tools, which can be installed by running `xcode-select --install` on newer versions of OS X. They can also be installed via Xcode or downloaded from the [Apple Developer downloads page](https://developer.apple.com/downloads) on older versions of OS X.**